Information current at 13 October 2021

 An outbreak can happen in any community whether in Darwin, the rural area or out bush.
 Coronavirus remains a risk and outbreaks can be very serious, especially for those of us who have other health issues.

-The best way to keep safe and well is to:
+The best way to keep safe and well is to get vaccinated and:

 • Cover your cough and sneeze

 • Keep a safe distance from other people – 1.5 metres apart

 • See your GP for your regular health check

 • It is a disease caused by a new virus, like having the flu or a cold.

 • It is a serious illness and some people may have to go to hospital.

 • Cough, sore throat, running nose, tiredness or fever (high temperature).